Donate to AASLH

 Cinnamon Catlin-Legutko Memorial Fund

-Cinnamon will be best remembered because she used her power to change lives, inspire movements, and challenge the status quo for the better.
+Cinnamon Catlin-Legutko will be best remembered because she used her power to change lives, inspire movements, and challenge the status quo for the better.
 She worked in museums and with professional associations for more than twenty years.
-Since 2001, she has led institutional change as the director of museums such as the Abbe Museum and Illinois State Museum.
-She also has been part of the vanguard of systemic change across the field: raising funds and creating tools for small museums and historic sites; working tirelessly on decolonization efforts; and sharing knowledge and experience through board service, talks in national settings, and transformative publications she authored or edited including, most recently, The Inclusive Museum Leader (2021).
+Since 2001, she led institutional change as the director of museums including the Abbe Museum and Illinois State Museum.
+She also was part of the vanguard of systemic change across the field: raising funds and creating tools for small museums and historic sites; working tirelessly on decolonization efforts; and sharing knowledge and experience through board service, talks in national settings, and transformative publications she authored or edited including, most recently, The Inclusive Museum Leader (2021).

 You may contribute to the memorial fund with an online donation using the button below.